Building a Transport Package: The Right Way

 comments.

 Once you're finished editing the project config file, you can run Bootstrap and all your Resources, Elements, and other objects and all necessary files for the project will be created for you.
 You can work on them in the Manager until you get things working the way you want.
-Once the component is finished, you can run ExportObjects, LexiconHelper, and Build and your Extra will be ready to release.
+Once the project is finished, you can run ExportObjects, LexiconHelper, and Build and your Extra will be ready to release.

 Note that any time you discover that your project needs another object, you can add it to the project config file and re-run Bootstrap.
-Bootstrap will not modify any existing files or objects, so it's always safe to do this and it's a good practice because it keeps your config file current.
+Bootstrap will not modify any existing files or objects, so it's always safe to do this, and it's a good practice because it keeps your config file current.

-Existing Project
+Moving an Existing Project to MyComponent

 If your finished component already exists in MODX and the files are in the proper directories, you can edit the project config file and run Bootstrap, ExportObjects, LexiconHelper, and Build and your extra will be ready to release.